You can synchronize Zendesk tickets with any of the supported issue tracking platforms.

 - custom fields ↔ custom fields

-Exalate architecture requires installing one Exalate application for each instance.
+Exalate architecture requires installing one Exalate application on each instance.

 You can install Exalate for the Zendesk app directly from your Zendesk account.
 The app is hosted on our server.

 Install the Exalate app and configure the proxy user.
 The proxy user must be a dedicated Zendesk agent.